Disability Awareness and History Month

 The Youth Summit is sponsored by the Virginia Department of Education and the Partnership for People with Disabilities.

 The Youth Summit is planned and led by youth.
-We have a leadership team of approximately ten youth from across Virginia that meet with I’m Determined coordinators on a Saturday and follow up via e-mail, text messaging and the private youth run Facebook group created by the leaders.
-We hope to grow the leadership team to 25 youth who will then attend the Virginia Transition Forum in the Spring of 2011 as presenters during the forum as well as fulfilling the role of the luncheon keynote.
+We have a leadership team of approximately twenty-five youth from across Virginia that attend planning meetings with I’m Determined coordinators and follow up via e-mail, text messaging and the private youth run Facebook group created by the leaders.
 Many of our Youth Leaders are also YLF (Youth Leadership Forum) alumni.

-The goals below were identified at the first Youth Summit and remain relevant as we try to grow more self-determined youth in Virginia.
+These goals were identified at the first Youth Summit and remain relevant as we try to grow more self-determined youth in Virginia.

 Please take some time to view our PowerPoints and Youth Voices video from past years’ Youth Summit applicants.
 You can see the PowerPoints and video programs by clicking on the Youth tab of this website.

-Questions for further discussion : After exploring the resources in this module, what about the experience had the biggest impression on you?
+Questions for further discussion: After exploring the resources in this module, which had the biggest impression on you?
 How did the stories make you feel?
 If there was one thing that you could do to support teachers as they encourage the development of self-determination skills in their students, what would it be?